Lead Opinion

 II.

 In its alternative holding, the majority urges that we should disregard what actually happened and instead apply an objective standard to consider what could have happened.
-Thus, the majority would disregard the officer‘s statement that he arrested Dawdy for wrongful possession of drugs and searched the car as an incident to that arrest.
+Thus, the majority would disregard the officer’s statement that he arrested Daw-dy for wrongful possession of drugs and searched the car as an incident to that arrest.
+With all due respect, under the facts and circumstances existing here, application of an objective standard — insisting that a reasonable officer would have probable cause to lawfully arrest Dawdy for resistance of arrest — does not serve to attenuate the search and separate the taint of the wrongful seizure.

 The majority indicates it is making new law in this circuit following the lead of four other courts of appeals.
 However, the cases relied upon do not create new law, they simply apply the traditional rules governing the doctrine of attenuation to purge the taint of the original wrongful arrest.
 This test has been the law of the land since the time of Wong Sun v.
-United States, 371 U.S. 471, 83 S.Ct.
-407, 9 L.Ed.2d 441 (1963).9 Wong Sun and the doctrine of attenuation have long been applied in various contexts in this circuit.
+United States,

 Under Wong Sun and the test for attenuation, it is clear that the cases upon which the

 The circumstances in the instant case are decisively different than the incidents described above.
 The district court merely found there was evidence presented that Dawdy briefly struggled with the officers at the time he was being handcuffed.
-In addition, the arresting officer testified at the suppression hearing that he only informed Dawdy that he was under arrest for possession.11
+In addition, the arresting officer testified at the suppression hearing that he only informed Dawdy that he was under arrest for possession.

 The majority now relies on an objective analysis of probable cause to change what really happened in this case to what could have happened.
 Through such reasoning, they create a fictional account of what a reasonable officer might have done under similar circumstances.
 In so doing, they attempt to hypothecate an attenuating event to justify the subsequent search.
-With all due respect, the majority‘s analysis leads nowhere; the fact that probable cause is to be judged objectively does not transform Dawdy‘s momentary scuffle into an attenuating event sufficient to purge the taint of the original illegal stop and the subsequent search.
+With all due respect, the majority’s analysis leads nowhere; the fact that probable cause is to be judged objectively does not transform Daw-dy’s momentary scuffle into an attenuating event sufficient to purge the taint of the original illegal stop and the subsequent search.

 Under the facts existing here, there was no time lapse to temporally separate Dawdy’s resistance and the subsequent search from the illegal stop and tainted arrest.
 Moreover, Dawdy’s resistance was not a sufficient “intervening circumstance” to break the causal chain that lead to the subsequent search.
 The record is clear that as the officer was placing handcuffs on Dawdy to make the illegal arrest, there was a momentary scuffle.
 However, the officers immediately completed their initial act of handcuffing Dawdy, completed the arrest for possession of drugs, and proceeded to search the vehicle for drugs.
 Dawdy’s brief resistance was clearly not a distinct, attenuating event separating the wrongful seizure from the search.
 Rather, it was part of a brief, continuous encounter between the officers and Dawdy that began with an unlawful seizure and resulted shortly thereafter in the wrongful search for drugs in Dawdy’s vehicle.
 Any